-Offering quality customer service is a key factor for winning brand loyalty for your small business.
-Read on for the best tools and techniques to ensure your customer service is responsive, streamlined and successful.
+Offering quality customer service is a critical factor in winning your small business’s brand loyalty.
+Read on for the best tools and techniques to ensure your customer service is responsive, streamlined, and successful.

 1. Conduct Market Research

 You don’t need a huge marketing firm to research your customers’ needs.
 Instead, use a tool like SurveyMonkey to build and send free surveys to your target audience and ask about their satisfaction, problems, or desires.
 Send a product feedback survey to develop social media strategies and measure brand awareness.
 Use positive feedback as a marketing tool to create credible testimonials.

 2. Spend Some Time on the Front Lines